qclassified/cs646/sim4/ReadMe.md

     ensuring FIFO order
 Line 390 - 391:
     PS -- Priority Schedule
-    pcb.priority = pcb.ionum, pcb.ionum = total number of I/O operations
+    pcb.priority = 100-pcb.ionum, pcb.ionum = total number of I/O operations
-    Since pcb is pushed to min heap, the one with lower ionum will be on top However, heapsort is not stable, means mean heap does not maintain FIFO order for processes with equal priority.
-So, pcb.priority = 1000*pcb.ionum + pcb.id,  process id is added to priority this ensures process 2 will have lower priority number than process 3 even if they both have ionum==5.
+    Since pcb is pushed to min heap, the one with higher ionum will be on top However, heapsort is not stable, means mean heap does not maintain FIFO order for processes with equal priority.
+So, pcb.priority = 1000*(100-pcb.ionum) + pcb.id,  process id is added to priority this ensures process 2 will have lower priority number than process 3 even if they both have ionum==5.
 1000 factor ensures pcb.id does not offset contribution of pcb.ionum keeping ionum the dominant factor